Emily-RoseSteyn/ocl-tech-challenge/readme.md

 **First Time Django**

 This is my first time using Django and given the limited time constraint, I really just tested the waters.
+Would love to hear any feedback and guidance on best practices :)